Larn (video game)

 Larn is a roguelike video game written by Noah Morgan in 1986 for the UNIX operating system.
 Morgan's original version of Larn remains part of the NetBSD games collection.

 It can take many hours and tens (or even hundreds) of thousands of game turns to beat other roguelikes, such as NetHack or Ancient Domains of Mystery, but Larn can reasonably be completed in one play session.

 History

-Primary development of Larn halted in 1991 with version 12.3, but its open source nature has led to later variants.
+Primary development of Larn halted in 1991 with version 12.3, but its open source nature has led to later variants and rewrites, including some that are still being developed and maintained as of 2026.
 Developers have ported the game to such diverse operating systems as Solaris, Amiga OS, Atari TOS, and Microsoft Windows.

-In October 2015, a GitHub repository was created and Larn started to be developed and maintained once again from the original source code.
-This makes Larn one of the oldest video games still being developed.
+Modern Continuation

+As of 2026, the original Larn codebase continues to receive updates and has received new features that other traditional roguelikes have not implemented.
+The author of this version has continued Larn since 2014 in a way as if original development never halted.

+These new features (as of version 26.40) include: